 A gun, found by a child, can change lives forever in just a few moments.
-The American Academy of Pediatrics (AAP) reminds families to ask other parents if there is an unlocked
+The American Academy of Pediatrics (AAP) reminds families to always store guns safely.

 gun in the home where their child is going to play.
 About one-third of homes with kids have guns, many left unlocked or loaded.

 Making sure guns are stored safely is especially important when school is out, and children are spending more time at home.
 This means

 locked and unloaded, with ammunition stored separately.
 Just talking to your child about the dangers of firearms is not enough.

 advocates for stronger gun laws, comprehensive access to mental health care, and necessary funding for federal gun violence research and prevention efforts.